top of page

 If priorities change every hour, your day will too.

-Choose a consistent method for sorting work so you’re not re-deciding all day.
+Choose a consistent method for sorting work.
+This way, you won’t be re-deciding all day.

-• Eisenhower Matrix (Urgent vs Important) to avoid the urgency trap.
+• The Eisenhower Matrix (Urgent vs Important) to avoid the urgency trap.

-A phrase that saves time and reduces politics:
+A phrase that saves time and reduces politics is:

 “I can move this up—what should drop or shift as a result?”

-If your calendar is only meetings, delivery becomes “whatever fits in the gaps.”
+If your calendar is only filled with meetings, delivery becomes “whatever fits in the gaps.”

-Time blocking protects execution time so important work doesn’t get squeezed out.
+Time blocking protects execution time.
+This ensures important work doesn’t get squeezed out.
 Atlassian shares how time blocking creates space for work that otherwise gets pushed aside.

 Try this structure: